ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Facts ix Hlmax Life.—The number of
-languages spoken in the world amounts&#x27; to
-8064—586 in F.uropc, 890 in Asia, 270 in
-African, and 1240 in America.
-The inhah­
-itants of tho globe profess more than 1000
-dilferent religions.
-The number of men is
 about equal to the number of women.
 Thu
 average of human life is about 28 years.
 One­
 quarter die previous to the age of seven years;